cletomartin/redes1/_sources/transport.md

 ### UDP

-The User Datagram Protocol (UDP) is the _conectionless_ transport protocol included in the TCP/IP protocol suite.
+The User Datagram Protocol (UDP) is the _connectionless_ transport protocol included in the TCP/IP protocol suite.
 It should be consider _unreliable_ so it is up to the application layer to provide reliability if it is required.
 This protocol is useful when a minimal overhead is required (e.g. real-time applications) and reliability/control is not strongly required (e.g. video/audio transmission).